whytui/aoemod/CustomROR/CustomROR_README.txt

 - Support more than 1 page for buttons (similar to villager build list)

 Gameplay & configuration:
+- Enhanced/configurable "Auto-attack nearby units" behaviour for military units (some kind of enhanced "hold position" feature).
+For example, you can prevent your catapults from attacking villagers !
 - Use customROR.xml to configure (for RM/DM) initial resource values, initial resource bonus for AI
 - Use customROR.xml to force certain PER numbers in DM and/or RM.
 Example: set SNAllowDiplomacyChangeOnAllyAttack to 0 to avoid unfortunate diplomacy changes.
 - Enable/Disable (customROR.xml) neutral initial diplomacy stance: this prevents computer players to become all allied against human player.